Dherse/masterproef/content/2_ecosystem.typ

 #import "../elems/acronyms.typ": *
 #import "../elems/infos.typ": *
 #import "../elems/tablex.typ": *
+#import "../elems/template.typ": *

 = Programming of photonic processors

-The primary objective of this section is to explore the different aspects of programming photonic processors.
-This section will start by looking at different traditional programming ecosystems and how different languages approach common problems when programming.
+The primary objective of this chapter is to explore the different aspects of programming photonic processors.
+This chapter will start by looking at different traditional programming ecosystems and how different languages approach common problems when programming.
 Then an analysis of the existing software solutions and their limitations will be done.
 Finally, an analysis of relevant programming paradigms will be done.

-The secondary objective of this section is to make the reader familiar with concepts and terminology that will be used in the rest of the thesis.
-This section will also introduce the reader to different programming paradigms that are relevant for the research at hand, as well as programming language concept and components.

-As this section also serves as an introduction to programming language concepts, it is written in a more general way, exploring components of programming ecosystems -- in @sec_components -- before looking at specificities that are relevant for the programming of photonic processors.
+The secondary objective of this chapter is to make the reader familiar with concepts and terminology that will be used in the rest of the thesis.
+This chapter will also introduce the reader to different programming paradigms that are relevant for the research at hand, as well as programming language concept and components.
+As this chapter also serves as an introduction to programming language concepts, it is written in a more general way, exploring components of programming ecosystems -- in @sec_components -- before looking at specificities that are relevant for the programming of photonic processors.

 == Programming languages as a tool

-#info-box(kind: "definition")[
+#info-box(kind: "definition", footer: [ Adapted from @noauthor_imperative_2020 ])[
-    *Imperativeness* refers to whether the program specifies the expected results of the computation or the steps needed to perform this computation @noauthor_imperative_2020.
+    *Imperativeness* refers to whether the program specifies the expected results of the computation or the steps needed to perform this computation.
 These differences may be understood as the difference between _what_ and _how_, or what the program should do and how it should do it.
 ]

-Programming languages, in the most traditional sense, are tools used to express _what_ and, depending on its imperativeness and paradigm, _how_ a computer should perform a task.
-A computer in this context, means any device that is capable of performing sequential operations, such as a processor, a microcontroller or another device.
+Programming languages, in the most traditional sense, are tools used to express _what_ and, depending on its imperativeness and paradigm, _how_ a device should perform a task.
+A device in this context, means any device that is capable of performing sequential operations, such as a processor, a microcontroller or another device.
 However, programming languages are not limited to programming computers, but are increasingly used for other tasks.
-So-called #gloss("dsl", long: true, suffix: [s]) are languages designed for specific purposes that may intersect with traditional computing or describe traditional computing tasks, but can also extend beyond traditional computing. @dsl[s] can be used to program digital devices such as @fpga[s], but also to program and simulate analog system such as @verilog-ams or @spice.
+So-called #gloss("dsl", long: true, suffix: [s]) are languages designed for specific purposes that may intersect with traditional computing or describe traditional computing tasks, but can also extend beyond traditional computing. @dsl[s] can be used to program digital devices such as @fpga[s], but also to program and simulate analog systems such as @verilog-ams or @spice.

 Additionally, programming languages can be used as a tool to build strong abstractions over traditional computing tasks.
-Such as @sql is a language designed to describe database queries, by describing the _what_ and not the _how_, making it easier to reason about the queries being executed.
+For example, @sql is a language designed to describe database queries, by describing the _what_ and not the _how_, making it easier to reason about the queries being executed.
 Other examples include _Typst_, the language used to create this document.

+Furthermore, some languages are designed to describe digital hardware, so-called @rtl #gloss("hdl", long: true, suffix: [s]).
+These languages are used to describe the hardware in a way that is closer to the actual hardware, and therefore, they are not used to describe the _what_ but the _how_.
+These languages are not the focus of this thesis, but they are important to understand the context of the research at hand, and they will be further examined in @sec_existing_eco where they applicability to the research at hand will be discussed.

-As such, programming languages can be seen, in a more generic way, as tools that can be used to build abstractions over complex systems.
-And therefore, the ecosystem surrounding a language can be seen as a toolbox providing many amenities to the user of the language.
+As such, programming languages can be seen, in a more generic way, as tools that can be used to build abstractions over complex systems, whether software systems or hardware systems, and therefore, the ecosystem surrounding a language can be seen as a toolbox providing many amenities to the user of the language.
 Is it therefore important to understand these components and reason about their importance, relevance and how they can best be used for a photonic processor.

-Finally, some languages are designed to describe digital hardware, so-called @rtl #gloss("hdl", long: true, suffix: [s]).
-These languages are used to describe the hardware in a way that is closer to the actual hardware, and therefore, they are not used to describe the _what_ but the _how_.
-These languages are not the focus of this thesis, but they are important to understand the context of the research at hand.
-And they will be further examined in <sec_existing_eco> where they applicability to the research at hand will be discussed.

 == Components of a programming ecosystem <sec_components>

 An important part of programming any kind of programmable device is the ecosystem that surrounds that device.
-The most basic ecosystem that is necessary for the use of the device are the following:
+The most basic ecosystem components that are necessary for the use of the device are the following:
-- a language specification: whether this language is visual or textual ;
+- a language reference or specification: the syntax and semantics of the language;
-- a compiler or interpreter: to translate the code into a form that can be executed by the device ;
+- a compiler or interpreter: to translate the code into a form that can be executed by the device;
 - a hardware programmer or runtime: to physically program and execute the code on the device.

 These components are the core elements of any programming ecosystem since they allow the user to translate their code into a form the device can execute.
 And then to use the device, therefore, without these components, the device is useless.
 However, these components are not sufficient to create a user-friendly ecosystem.
-Indeed, the following components are also nice to have:
+Indeed, the following component list can also be desirable:
 - a debugger: to aid in the development and debugging of the code;
-- a code editor: to write the code, for visual languages, this is key, but for textual languages, it can be an existing editor with support for the language;
+- a code editor: to write the code in, it can be an existing editor with support for the language;
 - a formatter: to format the code in a consistent way;
 - a linter: a tool used to check the code for common mistakes and to enforce a coding style;
 - a testing framework: to test and verify the code;